 There have been a couple of articles on the Canadian news site CBC.ca recently about homeopathy that have caught my eye recently.
 One was about claims that homeopathy could prevent measles (referred to as homeoprophylaxis), and another was about the Canadian government funding an aid mission to Honduras involving a delegation of homeopaths claiming to cure … Continue reading Government-funded quackery

 Recently I watched an episode of the Netflix docuseries A User's Guide to Cheating Death that challenged the idea that "natural" is always good for you.
-I also saw a post by Trish on The Introspective Salon on the same topic, so I decided to throw in my own two cents about the issue of whether … Continue reading Is “natural” better when it comes to health?
+I also saw a post by Trish on The Introspective Salon on the same topic, so I decided to throw in my own two cents about the issue of whether … Continue reading Is “Natural” Better for Your Health?

 It's flu vaccine time of the year again.
 Whether you choose to get the vaccine or not, is that choice based on accurate scientific information?
 While there may not be one decision that's right for everyone, it's safe to say that making a choice based on myths is a mistake.
 How do vaccines work?
 When … Continue reading Can the flu vaccine give you the flu?